 - My available data is not sufficient

-One recent survey shows that people are turning away from Android/iOS apps, because not all app experiences are satisfying or worthwhile.
-Some people simply don’t want any more apps on their phone, some even hesitate to download any app.
+One recent survey shows that people are turning away from Android/iOS apps because not all app experiences are satisfying or worthwhile.
+Some people simply don’t want any more apps on their phones, some even hesitate to download any app.

 If you take a look at the apps installed on your mobile right now there might be at least a dozen apps that you do not use regularly.
-Sometimes apps only works good when the phone has an active internet connection.
+Sometimes apps only work well when the phone has an active internet connection.

 The irony is that most of the apps have a fully responsive website performing the same functions.
 So why waste your precious disk space and your internet data on your smartphone by installing the native app?
-The average size of apps that we install from play store/app stores would range from 30–200MB.
-Moreover, these app needs to updated every week!
+The average size of apps that we install from the play store/App Store would range from 30–200MB.
+Moreover, these app needs to be updated every week!
 But Progressive Web Apps are within some KBs and are automatically updated.